What Does the Bible Say About Dreams?

 10. 1 Kings 3:5-15 recounts the dream of Solomon in which God appears and offers to give him anything he desires.
 Solomon asks for wisdom, which pleases God, and thus, Solomon is granted wisdom, wealth, and a long life.
 This dream demonstrates the boundless generosity of God and emphasizes the importance of seeking wisdom.

-See also What Does the Bible Say About Testing God?
+See also What Does the Bible Say About Self Control?

 The inclusion of dreams in the Bible, across both the Old and New Testaments, reflects the multi-faceted ways in which God chooses to communicate with humanity.
 From the subtle whispers of divine wisdom to the striking tableau of prophetic visions, dreams within the Biblical narrative have been instrumental in guiding, warning, and revealing God’s plans to His people.